cnpryer/huak/README.md

 Usage: huak [OPTIONS] <COMMAND>

 Commands:
-  activate    Activate the virtual envionrment add         Add dependencies to the project build       Build tarball and wheel for the project completion  Generates a shell completion script for supported shells
+  activate    Activate the virtual environment add         Add dependencies to the project build       Build tarball and wheel for the project completion  Generates a shell completion script for supported shells